-An upper second class honours degree in Economics, Finance or a related subject (e.g., Mathematics, Statistics), or the overseas equivalent.
-Candidates should have studied Microeconomics and Macroeconomics, with at least one of these subjects in their final year of undergraduate studies.
-Applicants will need a solid background in mathematics/mathematical economics and statistics/econometrics.
+An upper second class honours degree in Economics/econometrics/agricultural economics, or the overseas equivalent.
+Candidates should have studied Microeconomics and some econometrics, with at least one of these subjects in their final year of undergraduate studies.
+In addition to the normal supporting documents, applicants for the MSc in Economics must also supply the following: